Big Wedding vs. Small: Similarities You’ll Keep and the Differences You Won’t Miss

 What’s great about any wedding is the ability to create lasting memories.
 You and your partner will have the opportunity to look back at this incredible day and remember how special of a moment it was.
 Without having to put on a mask and act like someone you’re not, you can feel comfortable being yourself and knowing you’re surrounded by the best of the best in your life.

 Weddings are a very giving time, and we understand some of you are excited to start your new lives together, and with some new gear at that!
 If offerings are on your list of concerns, rest assured you’re not going to get skimped.
 It’s typical for guests to offer gifts to the married couple, even those hosting a scaled-down function.
 In fact, since only those that matter most are in attendance, your presents will likely be more meaningful (rather than the 20 re-gifted spa baskets from distant relatives and friends of friends).

-Sure, larger weddings have their benefits.
+Sure, big weddings have their benefits.
 However, for you queens and kings out there planning a smaller bash, trust that you’re doing what’s right for you, and it will be beautiful!
 We hope you enjoyed our Big Wedding vs. Small: Similarities You’ll Keep and the Differences You Won’t Miss blog.
 If you’re looking for guidance in planning your union, check out The Ultimate Guide to Small Weddings.

 Header Image Credit: @_ohhsolovely